johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-beta-channel.md

 # Release notes for Microsoft Edge Mobile Beta Channel

-These release notes provide information about new features and non-security updates that are included in the Microsoft Edge Mobile Beta Channel.
+These release notes provide information about new features and non security updates that are included in the Microsoft Edge Mobile Beta Channel.

 To understand Microsoft Edge channels, see the [Overview of the Microsoft Edge channels](./microsoft-edge-channels.md).